 I’m a full-time BELS-certified freelance copyeditor in the scientific, technical, and medical industry.
 I specialize in journal copy, and I have particular expertise in the following topics: oncology, rehabilitation, sports medicine, infectious diseases, and transplantation.
 I edit books for several university presses on a wide range of general- and special-interest topics, such as war and presidential studies, critical theory, and fossils.

-I am currently working on televisual representations of the alternate history and on World War II–era fanzines.
-I remain particularly interested in audio dramas and the Eighth Doctor.
+I am currently working on televisual representations of the alternate history and audio dramas.
+I remain particularly interested in World War II–era fanzines and the Eighth Doctor.

 - Karen Hellekson and Kristina Busse, eds., The Fan Fiction Studies Reader (Iowa, 2014)